-- Your company has not yet launched, there are no stores, you do not have a website, and there is no way to verify your retailer status.
+- Your company has not yet launched, there are no stores or online sales opportunities, you do not have a website, and there is no way to verify your retailer status.

 - Your company does not sell merchandise to consumers.

-- Your company manufactures consumer goods that can only be purchased through third-party distribution partners (excluding franchisees); there is no way for a consumer to purchase directly from your company.
+- Your company manufactures consumer goods that can primarily be purchased through third-party distribution partners (excluding franchisees);

 - Your company primarily sells business-to-business or wholesale.
 While an individual consumer could purchase a product from you directly, most of your customers are businesses.
-Example: A company that sells cash registers primarily sells them to businesses.
+Example: A company that sells point of sales systems primarily sells them to businesses.

-- Your company aggregates and sells/auctions merchandise that is owned by other companies and/or you provide a service by which retailers’ products are promoted and sold through your website.
+- Your company aggregates and sells/auctions merchandise that is owned by other companies/individuals and/or you provide a service by which retailers’ products are promoted and sold through your website.

 - The messaging on your parent company’s website primarily discusses things such as “solutions,” “services,” “apps,” “partners,” and/or “clients” and gives no indication of, or links to, any subsidiary retail companies.

 NRF defines a retailer as a company whose core business is to sell consumer goods directly to the end consumer via storefront, catalog, television or online.
-Chain restaurants are included in this definition.
+Chain restaurants, grocers, and convenience stores are included in this definition.
 The company must own the merchandise it sells and be able to provide a business license confirming their status upon request.
-Companies primarily engaged in the sale of goods or services to businesses (whether at wholesale or retail) are not considered retailers.

-NRF defines a CPG company as one that sells (typically on a wholesale basis to retailers) non-durable goods that are consumed by the average consumer at a relatively low cost.
-Examples include goods such as soft drinks, toiletries and grocery items.
+NRF defines a CPG company as one that sells non-durable goods to other businesses that are consumed by the average consumer.

-NRF defines a Consumer Services company as one whose core business is providing services to the end consumer.
-Examples include flash sale sites, ride sharing companies, beauty services and product rental services.
-Companies primarily engaged in the sale of services to businesses are not included in this category.
+NRF defines a consumer services company as one whose core business is providing services to the end consumer.
+Examples include rental services, ride sharing services, subscription services, streaming services, etc.

 NRF defines this category as a company whose core business is non-residential property for commercial profit-making purposes.
 Such companies may own or manage malls, shopping centers, and other commercial real estate properties.

 To be eligible for the student rate at NRF events, an individual must be a member of the NRF Student Association (NRFSA).
-NRFSA membership is available through college or university partners established with the NRF Foundation.
-Once a student submit his or her registration, NRFSA will review details and send confirmation email or request for more eligibility information within two business days.
 For more information about Student and Education registration, including college or university partnerships with the NRF Foundation, please contact the NRF Foundation at firstname.lastname@example.org or by calling (202)783-7971.